1/28/2025

 Chief Executive Officer

-You know, one of the things that's great about PACR is the quality of the people in this company and our ability to be nimble and reactive is I think second to none.
-So I think if there are changes in regulations, there is nobody better at adjusting to those regulatory changes than the people at PACR.
+One of the things that's great about PACCAR is the quality of the people in this company and our ability to be nimble and reactive is, I think, second to none.
+So I think if there are changes in regulations, there is nobody better at adjusting to those regulatory changes than the people at PACCAR.
 And so we'll make sure we have the right products in front of the customers that are going to give them the best operating condition for the regulatory environment.

 speaker